 Beyond song delivery, listeners can discover more about the music they hear by researching song lyrics, reading the history of their favorite artists, viewing artist photos and buying albums and songs from Amazon or iTunes.
 Our service also incorporates community social networking features.
 Listeners can create and customize personal listener profile pages to connect with other listeners.
 Our music feed feature enables a real-time, centralized stream for listeners to view the music that their social connections are experiencing and to provide and receive recommendations for songs, albums and artists.
-Listeners can also share their stations across other social media outlets and through email by using our share feature or by distributing our individualized station URLs.
-In addition, our website is integrated with Facebook's instant personalization capability, allowing our listeners to share their stations and music preferences with their Facebook friends and enabling us to make additional music recommendations.
+Listeners can also share their stations across other social media outlets and through email by using our listeners to share their stations and music preferences with their Facebook friends and enabling us to make additional music recommendations.
 In September 2011, we redesigned our website to incorporate a faster software platform, expand our social features and streamline our station creation features and the navigation of our interface.